Ryen-042/Macropy/README.md

 Keyboard listener, hotkey manager, word expander, task automation, and more!

 ## Why did I write this script?
 A lot of times I found myself repeating one or more tasks.
 Some of these tasks are tedious and may be performed more than one time a day.
 Other tasks may be faster if they are performed without interacting with GUI elements.
-Combine all this a long with my low performance laptop and you can see why I have written this script.
+Combine all this with my low-performance laptop and you can see why I have written this script.

 ## Features:
 This script can be categorized as a Keyboard Listener.
 However, unlike normal keyboard listeners provided by existing modules like `keyboard`, `pynput`, etc., this script has two huge advantages.
 The first is the ability to use any key combination for triggering a hotkey, and multiple key combinations can be specified easily to trigger the same hotkey.
 The second advantage is the ability to use any keyboard keys (even keys like `FN`) as long as the key is reported by the os.

-This script relies heavily on windows API.
-It focuses mainly on tasks that involves windows explorer.
-All these tasks are triggered with a hotkey.
-There is also support for word expansion where you type a colon followed by an abbreviation and a substitution will be added accordingly.
+This script relies heavily on windows API and focuses on tasks that involve windows explorer.
+These tasks are triggered by a hotkey.
+There is also support for word expansion where you type a colon followed by an abbreviation, and a substitution will be added accordingly.

 Below are some of the windows explorer tasks that the script can perform:
 - Creating a new file -> `Ctrl + Shift + ['m' or 'M']`.